mtumilowicz/big-data-scala-spark-batch-workshop/README1.md

           schemas, where each column has a specific data type: integer, string, array, map, etc
             * there are no primary or foreign keys or indexes in Spark
             * data can be nested, as in a JSON or XML document
+                * however to perform an analytical operation it's often useful to flattening JSON structure (transforming its hierarchical data elements into tabular formats)
+                    * example: perform aggregates (group by) or joins
+                    * flattening JSON = converting the structures into fields and exploding the arrays into distinct rows
+                        * `.withColumn("items", explode(df.col("books")))`
         * get first column of given row: `val name = row.getString(0)`
     * Dataset is a collection of strongly typed JVM objects
         * has also an untyped view called a DataFrame, which is a Dataset of Row